it-projects-llc/odoo-saas-tools/README.md

 ==============================

 The key question of client database customization is how to restrict administration rights.
-For example, client users should not able to uninstall **saas_client** module, edit ir.confir_parameter records etc. The simplest solution is don't give to customer access to administration.
-To make more flexible configuration, you could intall following modules on SaaS Client databases:
+For example, client users should not be able to uninstall **saas_client** module, edit ir.confir_parameter records etc. The simplest solution is don't give to customer access to administration.
+To make more flexible configuration, you could install following modules on SaaS Client databases:

 * [ir_rule_protected](https://github.com/yelizariev/addons-yelizariev/tree/9.0/ir_rule_protected) - makes impossible for non-superuser admin edit\delete protected ir.rule